What is an Afro-descendant nose?

 My first option is always the cartilage from the patient's nasal septum.
 When the septum does not provide enough quantity, I usually opt for rib cartilage grafts, which allow me to create robust grafts such as the columellar strut, cap graft, and shield graft.
 I discuss all available options with each patient to define together the best approach.

 Not at all.
-My approach always prioritizes a natural and harmonious result, preserving the ethnic traits of the patient.
-I do not seek to impose standards from other ethnicities — the goal is to refine and improve the aesthetics of the nose in harmony with each person's face, respecting their identity.
+My approach always prioritizes a natural, balanced result, preserving the ethnic traits of the patient.
+I do not seek to impose standards from other ethnicities — the goal is to refine and improve the aesthetics of the nose so it looks natural and proportionate with each person's face, respecting their identity.

 I use de-fatting techniques with scissors to reduce the subcutaneous tissue and create a more defined appearance, without external scars or changes in pigmentation.
 There is no reliable technique to thin the skin directly, but reducing the fat beneath it already produces significant refinement.

-The harmonious and natural result is usually visible within the first few weeks, but the final result appears only after about a year.
-In thicker skin, typical of Afro-descendant noses, this process may take a little longer, as the reduction of swelling and improvement in healing gradually refine the nose.
+A natural, balanced result is usually visible within the first few weeks, but the final result appears only after about a year.
+In thicker skin, typical of Afro-descendant noses, this process may take a little longer, as the gradual reduction of swelling and improvement in healing progressively refine the nose.

 Yes.
 I perform aesthetic and functional rhinoplasty in the same surgery.
 I can treat septal deviation, turbinate hypertrophy, and problems with the internal nasal valve simultaneously, significantly improving the patient's respiratory function.